launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 <a name="copyFeatureFlag"></a>
 # **copyFeatureFlag**
-> FeatureFlag copyFeatureFlag(projectKey, environmentKey, featureFlagKey)
+> FeatureFlag copyFeatureFlag(projectKey, featureFlagKey, featureFlagCopyBody)

 Copies the feature flag configuration from one environment to the same feature flag in another environment.